Kia PV5 EV revealed as brand’s first van

 PV5 dashboard to get two screens

-The Kia PV5 will primarily compete against the Volkswagen ID Buzz in international markets.
-Currently, it’s unclear whether Kia plans to bring the PV5 to India, but the company’s 2025 EV Day may shed more light on this.
+The Kia PV5 will go on sale later this year and primarily compete against the Volkswagen ID Buzz in international markets.
+Currently, it’s unclear whether Kia plans to bring the PV5 to India.

 Also see: